zhihanyang2022/tmixfit/README.md

 # EM for Student-t Mixture Models

+*Keywords: Student-t distribution, mixture model, EM, PyTorch*

 ## Intro

 This is a minimal Python package for fitting Student-t Mixture Models (STMM) to multi-dimensional datasets using the Expectation-Maximization (EM) algorithm.
-It is *completely* vectorized and is hence very, very fast compared to a naive loop-based implementation.
+It is *completely* vectorized using PyTorch and is hence very, very fast compared to a naive loop-based implementation.

 Limitations: